Particle Swarm Optimization based on Novelty Search: Brief Introduction to Novelty Search

 \subsection{Basic Idea}

 In 2008 Joel Lehman and Kenneth O. Stanley \cite{Leh08} proposed a new exploration algorithm which is driven by novelty of search domain.
-From then this search method gained quite popularity \cite{Leh10}, \cite{Leh10b},\cite{Leh11}, \cite{Iz19}.
+From then this search method gained quite popularity \cite{Leh10}, \cite{Leh10b},\cite{Leh11},\cite{Iz19}.
 The main objective of their proposed method is to search for novel behavior in behavioral space instead of specific objective.
 Even in objective based problems this search method ignores the objective and look for behavioral novelty.
 One benefit we can observe from this algorithm is that it overcomes the obstacle of \textit{deception} and provides an \textit{open-ended evolution}.

 In any evolutionary computation, there is one or more \textit{fitness function} which measures the progress of the algorithm towards an objective.
 This \textit{fitness function} is also known as \textit{objective function}.
-Through \textit{deception} such \textit{objective functions} may prevent the objective from being reach, which is basically the problem of \textit{being trapped into local optima}.
-Objective function themselves misdirect the search into dead ends which is known as \textit{divergence}\cite{Lehke11}.Such \textit{Novelty Search} ignores the objective, search for novel behavior and continues the search as long as novelty exists in behavioral search space.
-We have seen that Novelty Search asymptotically behaves like a \textit{uniform random search process in the behavior space}\cite{Don19} but it is for sure that Novelty search is not Random Search \cite{Leh08} as experimental results shows that Novelty Search is better than Random search.
+Through \textit{deception} such \textit{objective functions} may prevent the objective from being searched and thus become \textit{trapped into local optima}.
+Objective function themselves misdirect the search into dead ends which is known as \textit{divergence}\cite{Lehke11}. \textit{Novelty Search} ignores the objective and continiously search for novel behavior as long as novelty exists in behavioral search space.
+We have seen that Novelty Search asymptotically behaves like a \textit{uniform random search process in the behavior space}\cite{Don19}; but it is for sure that Novelty search is not Random Search \cite{Leh08}.
+Experimental results shows that Novelty Search is better than Random search.

 Every swarm based algorithms or most of the evolutionary methods which are objective based faces two most critical problems - \textit{Divergence} and \textit{Convergence into local optima}.
-There are several approaches exist to tackle those problems \cite{Ma12}, \cite{Hu19}.Those methods not only increase the complexity of the algorithm but sometimes bring additional issues.
-Novelty search shows that in some problems by ignoring the \textit{objective} gives the search to achieve more explorative power and better convergence\cite{Lehke11}.
+There are several approaches exist to tackle those problems \cite{Ma12}, \cite{Ka19}.Those methods not only increase the complexity of the algorithm but sometimes bring additional issues.
+Novelty search shows that in some problems by ignoring the \textit{objective} gives the search to achieve more explorative power and better convergence \cite{Lehke11}.